tanm-sys/Quantum-Engine/SECURITY.md

 ## Security Updates

 We regularly review and update the Quantum Engine to address security concerns.
-All security updates are documented in the [CHANGELOG.md](https://github.com/tanm-sys/Quantum-Engine/blob/main/CHANGELOG.md) and communicated via the [Releases](https://github.com/tanm-sys/Quantum-Engine/releases) page.
+All security updates are documented in the [CHANGELOG.md](https://github.com/tanm-sys/Quantum-Engine/blob/main/CHANGELOG.md)(coming soon) and communicated via the [Releases](https://github.com/tanm-sys/Quantum-Engine/releases)(coming soon) page.

 ## Best Practices for Users

 To ensure the security of your Quantum Engine deployment:
 - **Update Regularly**: Keep your installation up-to-date with the latest security patches.
-- **Secure Configuration**: Follow our [Configuration Guide](https://github.com/tanm-sys/Quantum-Engine/wiki/Configuration-Guide) to minimize exposure.
+- **Secure Configuration**: Follow our [Configuration Guide](https://github.com/tanm-sys/Quantum-Engine/wiki/Configuration-Guide)(coming soon)to minimize exposure.
 - **Access Control**: Restrict access to sensitive files and directories.
 - **Dependency Management**: Regularly audit dependencies for known vulnerabilities using tools like [Dependabot](https://github.com/dependabot).